joetifa2003/weaver/paper/main2.typ

 #pagebreak()

-= Table of Contents
-#outline()

-#pagebreak()

 = Abstract

-Weaver is a new scripting language designed to provide a simple, expressive, and predictable programming experience.
-It addresses common pain points in existing scripting languages, such as implicit type coercion, verbose asynchronous code, and inconsistent error handling.
-Weaver combines dynamic typing with a strong type system, a functional programming style, and a modern concurrency model based on lightweight green threads (Fibers).
-Benchmarks show Weaver offers both simplicity and high performance, making it suitable for demanding applications.
+The proliferation of scripting languages like Python and JavaScript has simplified many programming tasks.
+However, they often introduce complexities such as implicit type coercion and verbose asynchronous code, which can lead to subtle bugs and reduced readability.
+This paper introduces Weaver, a novel scripting language designed to address these shortcomings.
+Weaver's core philosophy is to provide a simple, expressive, and predictable programming experience, combining the convenience of dynamic typing with the safety of a strong type system.

+Key features of Weaver include the absence of type coercion, first-class functions, a powerful pipe operator for elegant data flow, and comprehensive pattern matching capabilities.
+These features encourage a functional programming style that is both concise and easy to reason about.

+Furthermore, Weaver incorporates a modern concurrency model based on lightweight green threads, called Fibers.
+This allows for writing non-blocking, concurrent code in a simple, sequential style, eliminating the need for `async/await` syntax.
+Benchmarks demonstrate that this approach not only simplifies code but also yields significant performance and memory efficiency improvements compared to established runtimes like Node.js.

+By integrating these features, Weaver aims to fill a gap in the current landscape of scripting languages, offering a tool that is both a joy to use and powerful enough for demanding applications.

 #pagebreak()